Certification and State Licensure

 Diplomates who are not participating in CC and have either non time-limited certificates or time-limited certificates that have not yet expired.
 CC participants who fail to meet the annual requirements in a timely fashion are subject to the following with respect to participation classification:

-- A diplomate who has participated in annual requirements but is delinquent in some of its components will be notified of their delinquencies.
-The diplomate may enter a six-month grace period to fulfill all the requirements of that year while also working on the requirements of the new year.
-The grace-period fee must be paid as specified by the board.
-This may be done (as necessary) three times during the ten-year CC timeframe.
+A diplomate who has participated in annual requirements but is delinquent in some of its components will be notified of their delinquencies.
+The diplomate may enter a three-month grace period to fulfill all the requirements of that year while also working on the requirements of the new year.
+The grace-period fee of $250 will be assessed at the end of the three-month grace period if requirements are not complete.
+For every quarter the Diplomate remains delinquent a $250 fee will be assessed.

 3.Certified- Inactive (Clinically or Surgically)